SamPooni/cse15l-lab-reports/index.md

 ![Image](ls with a path to directory as argument.png)

 The current working directory is /users/spooni.
-We do a cd to the Movies directory, the current working directory becomes /users/spooni/Movies.
-The output is not an error.
+We do a ls of the Movies directory.
+It list the contents of the Movies directory including the files and directories.The output is not an error.

 # **An example of using the ls command with a path to a file as an argument**

 ![Image](ls with a path to file as argument.png)

 The current working directory is /users/spooni.
-When you run the cd command with  path to a file as argument as in this case AWSCLIV2.pkg you will get an error.
-The current working directory remains the same as /Users/spooni.
-The error would say the argument provided to cd is not a directory.
+When you run the ls command with  path to a file as argument as in this case manu.txt it will list the file.
+The output is not an error.